 Certain criteria both dog and owner must meet before the dog can become a Board & Train student.

-• The dog must be a minimum of five (5) to five a half (5½) months of age.
+• The dog must be no younger than five (5) months of age.
 There is no maximum age.

 • The dog should NOT weigh more than sixty five (65) pounds. **Dogs weighing over 65 pounds will incur additional training fee (see payment on page 3.)** • No dog will be enrolled that is extremely aggressive or hyperactive.